apollographql/apollo-server/packages/apollo-server-cloud-functions/README.md

 Click **Create Function**.
 Give the function a name and set the **Trigger type** to `HTTP`.

-For quick setup and access to the GraphQL endpoint/playground, choose to **Allow unauthenticated invocations**.
+For quick setup and access to the GraphQL endpoint/landing page, choose to **Allow unauthenticated invocations**.
 To require authentication for this endpoint, you can manage authorized users via [Cloud IAM](https://console.cloud.google.com/iam-admin/iam).

 Save your configuration changes in the Trigger section.
 Copy the trigger's URL for later and click **Next**.